 Source Trigger Points

-According to Travell and Simons, who co-authored Myofascial Pain and Dysfunction: The Trigger Point Manual, there are nine muscles that, when harboring trigger points, can cause pain into the mid back.
+According to Travell and Simons, who co-authored Myofascial Pain and Dysfunction: The Trigger Point Manual, there are nine muscles that, when harboring trigger points, can cause pain in the mid back.
 Of these nine, five are not technically located in the mid-back.

 The untrained massage therapist might spend a whole hour working on the area where it hurts, but the pain will not go away until the source trigger points are identified and eliminated.
 This is where the complete trigger point protocol guides clinical reasoning.